The Kemaladewi Lab is currently having FUN doing science. We apologize for the lack of updates.

 - Annie won the best graduate student poster at the Children's Hospital Research Symposium!
 Congratulations Annie!

 - Anushe received a scholarship from Jax and a travel grant from the Disease Model and Mechanisms to attend the Human and Mammalian Genetics and Genomics: The McKusick Short Course at The Jackson Laboratory!
 Double Congratulations Anushe!

-- We welcome two new lab members: Yonne Menezes, who will bring her passion and knowledge of immunology from M. tuberculosis infection to neuromuscular disorders, and Christopher Darfoor, who is looking forward to getting an upgrade from studying the anatomy of Lampreys to mice.
+- We welcome Yonne Menezes, who will bring her passion and knowledge of immunology from M. tuberculosis infection to neuromuscular disorders.

 - Congratulations to Megan Perez for receiving the C.C. & Clara Li Scholarship from Human Genetics.

-- We bid goodbye to our talented undergraduate student/research assistant Alex Azar, who is attending medical school this year.
+- We bid goodbye to our talented undergraduate student/research assistant Alex Azar, who is attending Case Western Reserve Medical School in Cleveland this year.
+Congratulations Alex!

 Lab move is 90% done.
 We are extremely grateful for the support from Department of Pediatrics colleagues for this exciting transition.